 Education: Back to School

 We realized that there’s a financing gap in the tech-ideas implementation – there are many good ideas but not enough support to build their first functional prototypes.
 In 2012 we launched Estonia’s first equity free prototyping fund together with Tallinn Technical University and Tallinn Science Park Tehnopol.
-Having two application rounds per year we have received more than 3100 applications and funded 58 projects with 672 795.04 euros since 2012.
-Prototron’s team have raised more than 16 MEUR as follow-on fundings as Prototron alumni includes such key players as Lingvist, HighMobility, Sprayprinter, etc. In addition, Swedbank Estonia’s employees assess applications and mentor the companies.
+Having two application rounds per year we receive hundreds of applications every year and have funded more than 80 projects with more than 1MEUR.
+Prototron alumni includes such key players as Lingvist, coModule, Sprayprinter, Qminder, Lumebot etc. In addition, Swedbank Estonia’s employees assess applications and mentor the companies.

 Sustainable Society: Health Tracks

-Remember this feeling after a nice jog in the forest or a refreshing ski round?
-We like this feeling and we want more and more people in Estonia to have the option to sport for free whenever they feel like.
-Therefore, we launched Estonian Health Track network in 2005 together with construction company Merko and national energy company Eesti Energia.
-Since then we have renovated and built more than 100 natural trails in total length of more than 900 km.
-Many of these tracks are lighted so that it is possible to jog from sunset to sunrise - because health tracks, unlike sporting clubs, are always open.
-Besides is Health Tracks focusing on promoting active lifestyle in offices as well - more than 50 companies, schools and ministries have their in-house health tracks.
-Swedbank's HQ has the longest track in Estonia - 1.2 km.
+Remember the feeling you get after a brisk jog in the woods, the clarity and energy it brings?
+We do and we want more and more people in Estonia to have the opportunity to exercise for free whenever they feel like it.
+This is why we joined forces with construction company Merko and the national energy company Eesti Energia and launched the network of Estonian Health Tracks in 2005.
+By now there are more than 120 natural trails, totalling over 1100 km in length.
+Many of these tracks have lighting so that it is possible to jog from sunset to sunrise – because health tracks, unlike sports clubs, are always open.

 Time and money donation

-Since 2016 Swedbank Estonia employees have two paid days off for professional and team volunteering which usually takes place in summer.
-In 2015-2017 Swedbankers have done more than 250 good deeds all around Estonia.
-In 2016 together with the Estonian Employers’ Confederation we invite employers across Estonia to join the charity initiative “Let’s donate time” and give their employees one paid day off per year, so that the employees could use it for doing good.
+Swedbank Estonia employees have two paid days off for professional and team volunteering which usually takes place in summer.
+Since 2016 together with the Estonian Employers’ Confederation we invite employers across Estonia to join the charity initiative “Let’s donate time” and give their employees one paid day off per year, so that the employees could use it for doing good.
 This is a simple and flexible model for starting a charity in an enterprise or for adding to the already existing responsible actions.